matthewliuswims/jestExpoTransformError/README.md

 ### quick demonstration of problem + using proposed solution:

-1. follow below reproduction steps OR ...clone this repo
+follow below reproduction steps OR ...

+1. clone this repo
-3. `npm i` and `npm test`
+2. `npm i` and `npm test`
-4. step `7` of below reproduction steps is observed.
+3. step `7` of below reproduction steps is observed.

-### reproduction steps (of how I made all of code)
+### reproduction steps of issue

 1. `expo init`
 2. choose template tabs